PROJECT: Identifying opportunities for climate compatible tourism development in Belize

 Belize’s economic growth is inherently linked to the expansion of the tourism industry, yet the activities of this industry often result in habitat degradation, undermining the very ecosystems on which it depends.
 Thus, a major question faced by decision-makers is how to sustain tourism development whilst maintaining healthy, functional ecosystems that support the tourism industry, livelihoods, and provide resilience to climate change.

-Employing a three-pronged approach, this project will:
+Employing a three-pronged approach, this project has:

 So far, this project has informed efforts by WWF, the International Development Bank (IDB), The Natural Capital Project, geared towards the execution of a pilot initiative on valuation of coastal adaptation options in Belize.
-Informal exchange of project information at local level and formal community meetings to disseminate results to vulnerable coastal areas have occurred throughout the project.
+Informal exchange of project information at local level and formal community meetings to disseminate results to vulnerable coastal areas occurred throughout the project.

 - A brochure and poster summarizing the project and discussions around climate compatible tourism in Belize.